chinitaberrio/bag_analyse/README.md

-                        If given, the position information is output to this KML file to be used in google earth -yaw, --show-yaw      Plot the yaw information from various sources -yaw-rate, --show-yaw-rate
+                        If given, the position information is output to this KML file to be used in google earth -yaw, --show-yaw      Plot the yaw information from various sources -pitch-roll, --show-pitch-roll
+                        Plot the Pitch and Roll information from various sources
+  -yaw-rate, --show-yaw-rate
                         Plot the yaw rate information from various sources -speed, --show-speed  Plot the speed information from various sources